Visit

 Alternative text (commonly known as alt text) describes visual elements on a webpage or document.
 Describing images with alt text gives context for people using screen readers so they can access that content.

-In addition to images, alt text is also used to describe images that are within the following content formats:
+In addition to images on HTML pages, alt text is also used to describe images that are within the following content formats:

 • Documents